GordonFreemanK/gfk-image/README.md

 - [digiKam](https://www.digikam.org/) is a photo manager (C++, [source](https://invent.kde.org/graphics/digikam), [mirror](https://github.com/KDE/digikam)) for visually organizing, viewing and editing collections of pictures using file operations, image transformations and metadata editing.
 One of its features is called BQM (Batch Queue Manager) and allows defining and batch-processing groups of pictures using a number of configurable plugins.

 One of these plugins is called **User Shell Script**: it enables the user to use a free text field to define a shell script to be run against the picture files.
-The script is transformed to an extent by digiKam and passed to the shell (sh on Linux and cmd on Windows).
+The script is transformed to an extent by digiKam and passed to the shell (`sh` on Linux and `cmd` on Windows).

 - [ExifTool](https://exiftool.org/) is a command-line utility (Perl, [source](https://github.com/exiftool/exiftool)) to losslessly (without modifying the image itself) edit photo metadata (aka **EXIF/IPTC/XMP tags**), and is actually used by digiKam as well as many other photo management applications for all their metadata management needs.

 - [GeoTimeZone](https://www.nuget.org/packages/GeoTimeZone) is a [NuGet](https://www.nuget.org/) package (C#, [source](https://github.com/mattjohnsonpint/GeoTimeZone)) to get the timezone for a location.
 This is based on the offline data constructed from [OpenStreetMap](https://www.openstreetmap.org) data by the [Timezone Boundary Builder](https://github.com/evansiroky/timezone-boundary-builder) project.

-# Implementation explanations
+# Implementation

 ## Injecting `pwsh.exe`

-On Windows, the [digiKam User Shell Script plugin code](https://github.com/KDE/digikam/blob/master/core/dplugins/bqm/custom/userscript/userscript.cpp) runs the user-defined script by splitting the script into its component lines, serialising it using the [& operator](https://bashitout.com/2013/05/18/Ampersands-on-the-command-line.html) and passing it to the [Windows command prompt](https://en.wikipedia.org/wiki/Cmd.exe).
+On Windows, the [digiKam User Shell Script plugin code](https://github.com/KDE/digikam/blob/master/core/dplugins/bqm/custom/userscript/userscript.cpp) runs the user-defined script by splitting the script into its component lines, serialising it using the [& operator](https://bashitout.com/2013/05/18/Ampersands-on-the-command-line.html) and passing the result to the [Windows command prompt](https://en.wikipedia.org/wiki/Cmd.exe).

-The `cmd.exe` rules about [argument passing](http://www.windowsinspired.com/understanding-the-command-line-string-and-arguments-received-by-a-windows-program/) and [character escaping](https://fabianlee.org/2018/10/10/saltstack-escaping-dollar-signs-in-cmd-run-parameters-to-avoid-interpolation/) make it difficult to work with, in particular with the [high usage of special characters by the exiftool CLI](https://www.exiftool.org/exiftool_pod.html#WRITING-EXAMPLES), particularly double quotes.
+The `cmd.exe` rules about [argument passing](http://www.windowsinspired.com/understanding-the-command-line-string-and-arguments-received-by-a-windows-program/) and [character escaping](https://fabianlee.org/2018/10/10/saltstack-escaping-dollar-signs-in-cmd-run-parameters-to-avoid-interpolation/) make it difficult to work with, in particular with the [high usage of special characters by the exiftool CLI](https://www.exiftool.org/exiftool_pod.html#WRITING-EXAMPLES), including double quotes.

-To circumvent this issue we create a standalone executable called `cmd.exe` which is really an application that takes all the arguments passed by the digiKam plugin and reconstructs the original user-defined script by replacing `&` with new lines, then passes it for execution to `pwsh.exe` (PowerShell Core).
+To circumvent this issue we create a standalone executable called `cmd.exe` which is really a .net application that takes all the arguments passed by the digiKam plugin and reconstructs the original user-defined script by replacing `&` with new lines, then passes it for execution to `pwsh.exe` (PowerShell Core).
 This executable is then copied to the digiKam application folder where it will take precedence over the actual Windows command prompt executable.

 We are now able to use PowerShell in the User Shell Script plugin.
 To avoid the user-defined code in the plugin being too complex, we create a skeleton PowerShell boostrapper which calls external PowerShell scripts.